VulcanJS/vulcan-docs/source/terms-parameters.md

 ```

 Note that views work by extending one another.
 In other words, the default view is extended by the view specified by the view option, which is is then extended by any additional parameter callbacks.

-#### Alternative Approach

-Using views is completely optional.
-You can also use `collection.parameters` callbacks instead to achieve the same thing with a little bit more code.